Quantenradierer/SINner/README.md

 In summary, it costs around 0.05$ per NPC creation.

 I would like to add other AI image generators, so if you have experience with other AI image generators, please let me know.
-I have tried DALL-E 2, but the results are bad.
+I have tried DALL-E 2, but the results are not suitable.